 By Stephanie Nebehay

-Beijing denies all allegations of abuse of Uyghurs and describes the camps as vocational training facilities to combat religious extremism.
+Beijing denies the accusations and describes the camps as vocational training facilities to combat religious extremism.